 The Excise Police would like you to know...

-- Persons thought to be less than 26 years of age should be asked to produce reliable proof of age.
-Suggested items of identification are picture ID's, including but not limited to, a driver's license, state-issued ID card, US Government identification.
+- Indiana law requires permittees and their employees to check identification of any person under the age of 40 when conducting carryout sales.
+While there is no similar ID requirement law for on-premise consumption, the Excise Police encourage requiring identification from anyone appearing under 26 years of age when making sales for on-premise consumption.
+Acceptable forms of identification are picture ID's, including but not limited to, a driver's license, state-issued ID card, US Government identification.
 REMEMBER: If you still question the age of the person you should refuse to serve them.

 - Sunday through Saturday, the legal hours for the dispensing of alcoholic beverages are 7:00AM to 3:00AM (IC 7.1-3-1-14).

 Retailer permittees may allow the consumption of alcoholic beverages for a period of thirty minutes after the legal dispensing hours only if the alcoholic beverages to be consumed were purchased and received by the consumer before the applicable times (see above hours) to stop the dispensing of alcoholic beverages.
 After this thirty minute period, all containers that have previously had alcoholic beverages in them must be cleared from the tables, counters, bars, etc. (905 IAC 1-10-1)

 - Alcoholic beverage vs. non-alcoholic beverage: These beverages, e.g. Cutter's, Sharp's, etc., are not regulated as an alcoholic beverage in Indiana They are not classified as alcoholic beverages by Indiana law.
 The term alcoholic beverage means a liquid or solid that:

 - Is, or contains, one-half percent (0.5%) or more alcohol by volume

 - Is reasonably likely, or intended, to be used as a beverage.
 (IC 7.1-1-3-5)